hyprwm/hyprland-wiki/content/Hypr Ecosystem/hyprlang.md

 title: hyprlang
 ---

-hyprlang is a library that implements parsing for the hypr configuration language.
+[hyprlang](https://github.com/hyprwm/hyprlang) is a library that implements parsing for the hypr configuration language.

 ## Syntax

-### Line style
+### Line Style

 Every config line is a command followed by a value.